A Coaching Power Tool Created by Rizk Mawass

 People are jammed in their circumstances because they believe that many reasons are preventing them from being who they want to be or from achieving what they wish to achieve.
 The perspective is a victim mode where they feel minor in the situation.
 They are giving the external circumstances power over their lives.
 In contrast, successful people just care about results, because there are always reasons why it can’t be done but you have to be the only reason why it can be done.

 Here is a wonderful story told by Jim Rhon who is one of the best inspirational speakers about how we can turn the reasons into opportunities if we really have a desire to bring results.

-Two men wake up one morning and there’s a rain storm on.
+Two men wake up one morning and there’s a rainstorm on.
 The one looks out and says ‘Wow, what a storm!
-With weather like this they can’t expect you to go out and make sales.’
+With weather like this, they can’t expect you to go out and make sales.’
 He stays home.
-Same morning, the other guy looks out – same rain, same storm – and says ‘Wow, what a storm!
+The same morning, the other guy looks out – same rain, same storm – and says ‘Wow, what a storm!
 With weather like this, what a great day to go out and make sales!
 Most everybody will be home – especially the salesmen!’